10 Things to do in Austin, Texas with Kids (2023)

 Fun Things to do in Austin with Kids

-We lucked out with some incredible weather and were even gifted an extra day in the city when our flights were delayed.
-Not every flight delay is a gift, but since we had a few more things to do with kids in Austin that we would have missed otherwise, it was a win.
+I lucked out with some incredible weather and was even gifted an extra day in the city when our flights were delayed.
+Not every flight delay is a gift, but since we had a few more things to do in Austin, TX, on our wishlist that we would have missed otherwise, it was a win.

 Things to do With Kids Austin Video (90 sec.)